cabarnes/storjmon/README.md

 pipenv install --dev
 ```
 # Running
-The application can be run using a command line or web interface.
+The application can be run using a command line interface, web interface, or in [Docker](https://www.docker.com/).
 The application must be run from the virtual environment created by `pipenv`.
-Before running any commands, launch the `pipenv` shell by running the following:
+Before running any local commands, launch the `pipenv` shell by running the following:
 ```sh
 pipenv shell
 ```